January 6, 2023

 As part of BNY Mellon, a global financial institution, and with Pershing EMEA’s strong presence in Ireland, the UK and Jersey, we continue to be well placed to service clients, minimising any potential challenge, turbulence, and disruption to Europe’s capital markets and to our clients, and supporting our clients as they navigate their own Brexit planning:

-Linda Gibson, Director of Regulatory Change (April 2022)
+Linda Gibson, Head of Regulatory Change (December 2022)

 We are seeing regulatory divergence in approach between the UK and the EU on all new key regulations (the new prudential regime for MiFID investment firms, MiFID II reviews, or CSDR to name a few).
 Differences are subtle but still impactful and the implementation timelines vary, too.
 We now have two regulators moving in different directions and with different priorities which will have a significant impact on firms who need to be able to integrate the amendments into their wider business strategy and look out for more amendments to be announced as they are drip-fed through.